genuinetools/binctr/README.md

 **NOTE**

 You may have noticed you can't file an issue.
 That's because this is using a crazy person's (aka my) fork of libcontainer and until I get the patches into upstream there's no way in hell I'm fielding issues from whoever is crazy enough to try this.

 ### Building

+This uses the new Golang vendoring so you need go 1.6 or `GO15VENDOREXPERIMENT=1` in your env.

+You will also need `libapparmor-dev` and `libseccomp-dev`.

+Most importantly you need userns in your kernel (`CONFIG_USER_NS=y`) or else this won't even work.

 ```console
 $ make static